 A major new resource for the study of cognitive aging is data from the Harmonized Cognitive Aging Protocol.
 These data, from harmonized assessments linked to nationally or regionally representative samples of older people, greatly expand the possibilities for research on normal cognitive aging, cognitive impairment, and dementia in populations.
 Data for the United States (HCAP) and Mexico (MHAS) are already available for researchers; future releases will include data for England, 27 other European countries, China, India, and a rural region of South Africa.

-For further information on these or other resources supported by NIA/BSR, please contact the BSR Office of Research Resources.
+For further information on these or other resources supported by NIA/BSR, please contact the BSR Office of Data Resources and Analytics.